Business tips

 If any of this resonates, don’t worry, these challenges are solvable.
 Let’s tackle them head-on with strategies designed specifically for starting from scratch.

-Build a foundation for Twitter growth
+Build a foundation to grow Twitter followers

 When starting on Twitter, it’s tempting to throw everything at the wall and hope something sticks.
 But a little strategy goes a long way.
 Here are some practical steps to help you get noticed and build a meaningful follower base from scratch: